jeffreysorgen/golf-club-sensors/docs/Appendix.md

 **Almost done**

-_(This para is sensor-related, so it should be extracted and kept.)_
+**_(This para is sensor-related, so it should be extracted and kept.)_**
 Although things are working well, there are still two things we should improve upon.
 One tweak is to accommodate for an unintentional state change from a bounce of the sensor, and the other is to reduce the amount of BLE communication, sending only once at the moment of a state change.

 So we created **_golf-swing-acc-ble-statechange_** with this modified code:
-- Eliminate accidental state changes from the sensor
+- _**Eliminate accidental state changes from the sensor**_
 - Send data via BLE **only** when the state changes _(This means that BLE communication begins when removed from Resting state.)_
 - Send _boolean 1/0_ rather than the strings, "Resting" and "Ready" _(This note is specifically about bytes transmitted, rather than 5-7 chars.)_
 - Use the shorter 16-bit UUID, like `ffe0` and `ffe1` [_(More about UUID)_](reference.md#uuid-info)

-_(The following fact should be referenced, but "State Change" needs to be extracted and kept in the Sensors documentation rather than just the BLE documentation.
+_(The following fact should be referenced, but **"State Change" needs to be extracted and kept in the Sensors documentation** rather than just the BLE documentation.
 It has not yet been determined how much and when BLE transmits; first finish physical **stage one**.)_

 **BLE sends data only when the words "State change to" appear:**

 <img src="/images/stateshanges.gif" width="80%">

+_**(Graphic can be used in non-BLE sections.)**_

 **Summary: Enabling BLE**

 **Server/peripheral-side BLE programming is done for now.**

-We started with physically setting up the Arduino Nano33BLESense as if it were attached to the back of a golf club head.
-Then we implemented the code to be able to see the readings of the Accelerometer in the Serial Monitor screen.
-After experimenting with a couple of example sketches, we incorporated the BLE library into the code, downloaded the nRF Connect application to a smartphone, and were **able to see readings** coming in.
+_**We started with physically setting up the Arduino Nano33BLESense as if it were attached to the back of a golf club head.
+Then we implemented the code to be able to see the readings of the Accelerometer in the Serial Monitor screen.**_ After experimenting with a couple of example sketches, we incorporated the BLE library into the code, downloaded the nRF Connect application to a smartphone, and were **able to see readings** coming in.

-The Nano33BLESense has now been programmed to communicate with a Client (central), so it's time to develop an Android application that it can control, basically with an on/off signal sent through Bluetooth Low Energy.
+The Nano33BLESense has now been programmed to communicate with a Client (central), so it's time to develop an Android application that it can control, basically with an on/off signal sent through Bluetooth Low Energy. _Can't do this myself.
+Building an app will require a large investment. ($$)_

-(Can't do this myself.
-Building an app will require a large investment. $$) **Enabling BLE communication with a smartphone will instead be shifted out to a step after Data Collection.** (Which means it's after physical stage one of development.)
-_Rather than focusing immediately on the smartphone application, we should collect data on the device which can then be sent via BLE.
+x **Enabling BLE communication with a smartphone will instead be shifted out to a step after Data Collection.** (Which means it's after physical stage one of development.) x _Rather than focusing immediately on the smartphone application, we should collect data on the device which can then be sent via BLE.
 (Meaning, after stage one development.)_

 **Two Important Points:**

 This "Enabling BLE" section above describes two things: One, reading data from the Accelerometer, and two, setting up one side of a BLE connection.
-Reading the Accelerometer is important because it determines whether the golf club is actually being used (is in Ready state).
+_**Reading the Accelerometer is important because it determines whether the golf club is actually being used (is in Ready state).**_
 And BLE will need to be used to send swing data to a smartphone, a computer, or another MCU, because there's only 256k available within the Device.